gardener-attic/gardener-extensions/docs/healthcheck-library.md

 The health check controller regularly (default: `30s`) reconciles the extension resource and executes the registered health checks for the dependent objects.
 As a result, the controller writes condition(s) to the status of the extension containing the health check result.
-In our example, two checks are mapped to `ShootEveryNodeReady` and one to `ShootSystemComponentsHealthy`, leading to conditions with two distinct `HealthConditionType` (condition.type)
+In our example, two checks are mapped to `ShootEveryNodeReady` and one to `ShootSystemComponentsHealthy`, leading to conditions with two distinct `HealthConditionTypes` (condition.type)

 ```yaml
 status: